OwenCaleb/xArm6-World/README.md

 #### 2. **Complex Control Mode (Quaternion-based Control)**

 In addition to the simple control mode, the environment supports a **complex control mode** using **quaternions** for precise gripper control.
 This mode provides a 8D action space (pos, orientation and gripper width) for tasks that require complex rotations and accurate manipulation, while the simple mode uses a 4D action space.

+#### 3. **Customizable Tasks and Scenes**
+Users can customize task objectives and environmental scenes, such as different object shapes, sizes, weights, and varying task difficulties.
+This allows researchers to easily adjust the training environment based on specific needs for experimentation and testing.

 ### Quickstart